seanpmartin/ece4422-/README.md

 # ece4422-
-github test in bai's class 8/30
+# github test in bai's class 8/30
+# here is a test project